Page Reviewed / Updated - Jul. 2019

 Yes, your spouse can keep a minimal amount of assets.
 This figure varies by state, but in most states, the spouse entering the nursing home can keep $2,000 in assets.

 Professional Medicaid planners provide a wide variety of assistance, from helping with the Medicaid application paperwork to re-structuring finances to ensure eligibility.
 The rules of Medicaid eligibility are complex, state-specific, ever-changing, and the eligibility requirements differ for a single individual versus a married couple.
 The application process can be exceptionally complex when only one spouse of a married couple is applying for long-term Medicaid.
 Applications can be further complicated when one spouse is receiving veterans’ benefits.
 Professional Medicaid planners are extremely knowledgeable in the complexities of Medicaid, as well as have experience in situations, such as yours, where one spouse will be entering a Medicaid-funded nursing home.
-Working with a professional is particularly beneficial if you and your spouse are over the income and asset limits, as being over the limits doesn’t necessarily equate to denial of Medicaid services.
+Working with a professional is particularly beneficial if you and your spouse are over the income and / or asset limit(s), as being over the limits doesn’t necessarily equate to denial of Medicaid services.
 To learn more about professional Medicaid planners, click here.